azrazainol/PySpark_Cassandra/README.md

-# COnnecting Python to Sprk and Cassandra to Extract Data Insights
+# Connecting Python to Sprk and Cassandra to Extract Data Insights
 ## STQD6324_Assignment_04

 This assignment uses uses PySpark which connects Python to Spark and Cassandra.
 The purpose is to extract insights from the MovieLens 100k Dataset.